cemreefe/coursemaker/README.md

 ![](./media/example_html.png)

-You can check out an example output from [this example russian material md](.courses/russian_course.md).
+You can check out an example output from [this example russian material md](./courses/russian_course.md).

 ## Future work

+Currently, my first priority will be **sentence translations**.
 Translations of whole sentences would be a nice addition to this project to provide a more complete learning experience.
 I'm planning to use the Google Translate workaround method from another project I made a year ago.